-Because a General Partner is ultimately responsible for how successful the investment is, the commercial real estate waterfall model can also be designed to reward the GP with a bonus – also known as a “promote” or “carried interest” – to incentivize the GP to exceed the anticipated return from the investment.
+Because a General Partner is ultimately responsible for how successful the investment is, the commercial real estate waterfall model can also be designed to reward the GP with a bonus – also known as a “real estate sponsor promote” or “carried interest” or just “promote” – to incentivize the GP to exceed the anticipated return from the investment.

 Of course, the model of the waterfall structure also works both ways.
 If the project’s return exceeds expectations, the General Partner may receive a higher share of the profits.
 However, if the returns are lower than expected, then the GP will receive a lesser share of the profits.